microsoft/Trill/Documentation/README.md

 # Trill Documentation

-Here you can find documents that explains in more detail how Trill works:
+Here you can find documents that explain in more detail how Trill works, how it can be used, best practices and also how Trill can be extended:

 - TrillQueryWritingGuide: introduces basic concepts of Trill query authoring
 - Ingress: describes how data is ingressed into and egressed out of Trill